Looking at your Product/Service through the Eyes of the Consumer

 POSTED ON: Thursday, April 9th, 2015

 P&G pioneered the use of a Concept Statement and uses them to deliver a seemingly endless stream of successful products into the marketplace.
 Many larger companies also use Concept Statements because they are a simple and effective way of ensuring that you and the consumer are aligned.

 A concept describes a product, service or brand and how it will improve a consumer’s life.
-In short it forces you to think about your product and service through the eyes of the customer – not a bad discipline
+In short, it forces you to think about your product and service through the eyes of the customer – not a bad discipline.

-So what is a concept statement: the concept statement answers several very basic questions:
+The concept statement answers several very basic questions:

-Single Minded Statement of Benefit: The benefit statement is a promise which answers the question: “What’s in it for me?”
+The benefit statement is a promise which answers the question.
+“What’s in it for me?”
 It fulfils the customer need or want.
-Benefit statements can be tangible or emotional but must hold the promise of making the customer’s life better and should be single-minded (do not use the words and / or).
+Benefit statements can be tangible or emotional.
+But must hold the promise of making the customer’s life better and should be single-minded (do not use the words and / or).

 We are a suspicious lot so the benefit statement must be supported with other key information answering the (unspoken) question.
 “Why should I believe you?”
 You need to provide permission for customers to believe that the benefit will be delivered and their pain or problem resolved.
 It can be a feature (unique ingredient) or special process, or an endorsement.
 Brand equity also contributes.

 Many companies use Concept Statements to help guide their product development.
 Others use them to crystallise their marketing messages.
 In both cases their use brings clarity of thinking.
 Whilst the big boys use their resources to do expensive market research, this simple discipline need not be expensive.
 But be warned though, done properly it does test the little grey cells!